richpauloo/aife/jamstack/etc/methodology.md

 [11] Hanak, E., Lund, J., Dinar, A., Gray, B., and Howitt, R. (2011).
 Managing California’s  Water: From Conflict to Reconciliation.
 Public Policy Institute of California.
 ISBN9781582131412.

+[12] <a href = "https://d3n8a8pro7vhmx.cloudfront.net/communitywatercenter/pages/3928/attachments/original/1590776730/Well_Mitigation_Print.pdf?1590776730" target = "_blank">Islas, A., Monaco, A., Ores, D. (2020) Framework for a Drinking Water Well Impact Mitigation Program.
+Self Help Enterprises.</a>

-[12] Johnson, T. D., & Belitz, K. (2015).
+[13] Johnson, T. D., & Belitz, K. (2015).
 Identifying the location and population served by domestic wells in California. _Journal of Hydrology: Regional Studies_, 3, 31-86.

-[13] Johnson, T. D., & Belitz, K. (2017).
+[14] Johnson, T. D., & Belitz, K. (2017).
 Domestic well locations and populations served in the contiguous US: 1990. _Science of The Total Environment_, 607, 658-668.

-[14] Journel, A. G., & Huijbregts, C. J. (1978). _Mining geostatistics_ (Vol. 600).
+[15] Journel, A. G., & Huijbregts, C. J. (1978). _Mining geostatistics_ (Vol. 600).
 London: Academic press.

-[15] Laurent, A. G. (1963).
+[16] Laurent, A. G. (1963).
 The lognormal distribution and the translation method: description and estimation problems. _Journal of the American Statistical Association_, 58(301), 231-235.

-[16] Lobell, D. B., Schlenker, W., & Costa-Roberts, J. (2011).
+[17] Lobell, D. B., Schlenker, W., & Costa-Roberts, J. (2011).
 Climate trends and global crop production since 1980. _Science_, 333(6042), 616-620.

-[17] Lopez, A., Tebaldi, C., New, M., Stainforth, D., Allen, M., & Kettleborough, J. (2006).
+[18] Lopez, A., Tebaldi, C., New, M., Stainforth, D., Allen, M., & Kettleborough, J. (2006).
 Two approaches to quantifying uncertainty in global temperature changes. _Journal of Climate_, 19(19), 4785-4796.

-[18] Medellín-Azuara, J., MacEwan, D., Howitt, R., Sumner, D.A., Lund, J., Scheer, J., Gailey, R., Hart, Q., Alexander, N.D., and Arnold B. (2016).
+[19] Medellín-Azuara, J., MacEwan, D., Howitt, R., Sumner, D.A., Lund, J., Scheer, J., Gailey, R., Hart, Q., Alexander, N.D., and Arnold B. (2016).
 Economic Analysis of the California Drought on Agriculture: A report for the California Department of Food and Agriculture.
 Center for Watershed Sciences, University of California Davis.
 Davis, CA.

-[19] Mitchell, D., Hanak, E., Baerenklau, K., Escriva-Bou, A., Mccann, H., Pérez-Urdiales, M., and Schwabe, K. (2017).
+[20] Mitchell, D., Hanak, E., Baerenklau, K., Escriva-Bou, A., Mccann, H., Pérez-Urdiales, M., and Schwabe, K. (2017).
 Building Drought Resilience in California's Cities and Suburbs.
 Public Policy Institute of California.
 SAn Francisco, CA.

-[20] Pauloo, R., Fogg, G., Dahlke, H., Escriva-Bou, A., Fencl, A., and Guillon, H. (2020).
+[21] Pauloo, R., Fogg, G., Dahlke, H., Escriva-Bou, A., Fencl, A., and Guillon, H. (2020).
 Domestic well vulnerability to drought duration and unsustainable groundwater management in California’s Central Valley. _Environmental Research Letters_, 15.4 044010

-[21] Perrone, D., & Jasechko, S. (2017).
+[22] Perrone, D., & Jasechko, S. (2017).
 Dry groundwater wells in the western United States. _Environmental Research Letters_, 12(10), 104002.

-[22] Perrone, D. and Jasechko, S., Deeper well drilling an unsustainable stopgap to groundwater depletion.
+[23] Perrone, D. and Jasechko, S., Deeper well drilling an unsustainable stopgap to groundwater depletion.
 (2019). _Nature Sustainability_, 2773–782

-[23] Rhoades, A. M., Jones, A. D., & Ullrich, P. A. (2018).
+[24] Rhoades, A. M., Jones, A. D., & Ullrich, P. A. (2018).
 The changing character of the California Sierra Nevada as a natural reservoir. _Geophysical Research Letters_, 45(23), 13-008.

-[24] Sophocleous M., From safe yield to sustainable development of water resources—the Kansas experience., (2000). _Journal of Hydrology_, 23527–43.
+[25] Sophocleous M., From safe yield to sustainable development of water resources—the Kansas experience., (2000). _Journal of Hydrology_, 23527–43.

-[25] Sustainable Groundwater Management Act.
+[26] Sustainable Groundwater Management Act.
 (2014).
 California Water Code sec.
 10720-10737.8

-[26] Swain, D. L., Langenbrunner, B., Neelin, J. D., & Hall, A. (2018).
+[27] Swain, D. L., Langenbrunner, B., Neelin, J. D., & Hall, A. (2018).
 Increasing precipitation volatility in twenty-first-century California. _Nature Climate Change_, 8(5), 427-433.

-[27] Theis, C.V., (1935).
+[28] Theis, C.V., (1935).
 The relation between the lowering of the piezometric surface and the rate and duration of discharge of a well using ground-water storage., Eos, _Transactions American Geophysical Union_, 16519–52.

-[28] Theis, C.V., (1940).
+[29] Theis, C.V., (1940).
 The source of water derived from wells., _Civil Engineering_, 10277–280.

-[29] Tullis, J. Paul.
+[30] Tullis, J. Paul.
 (1989).
 Hydraulics of pipelines: Pumps, valves, cavitation, transients.
 John Wiley & Sons.

-[30] Williams, A. P., Seager, R., Abatzoglou, J. T., Cook, B. I., Smerdon, J. E., & Cook, E. R. (2015).
+[31] Williams, A. P., Seager, R., Abatzoglou, J. T., Cook, B. I., Smerdon, J. E., & Cook, E. R. (2015).
 Contribution of anthropogenic warming to California drought during 2012–2014. _Geophysical Research Letters_, 42(16), 6819-6828.

-[31] Varouchakis, E. A., Hristopulos, D. T., & Karatzas, G. P. (2012).
+[32] Varouchakis, E. A., Hristopulos, D. T., & Karatzas, G. P. (2012).
 Improving kriging of groundwater level data using nonlinear normalizing transformations—a field application. _Hydrological Sciences Journal_, 57(7), 1404-1419.

 <br>